 Federal Reserve notes are the circulating currency of the United States.
 These notes, which are identified as issued to a specific Reserve Bank, must be fully collateralized.
 All of the Bank's assets are eligible to be pledged as collateral.
 The collateral value is equal to the book value of the collateral tendered with the exception of securities, for which the collateral value is equal to the par value of the securities tendered.
-The par value of securities sold under agreements to repurchase is deducted from the eligible collateral value.
+The par value of reverse repurchase agreements is deducted from the eligible collateral value.